K12OCX/k12ocx-specs/manifest/structure.md

 We recommend this information is provided as linked data encoded in JSON-LD (or potentially RDFa).

-!!! note "Editor's note"
+**Note:**
-    for more information about the thinking behind this approach see [Structure and sequence of book- or course-like resources](https://docs.google.com/document/d/1CDIcyoYtg9WeWpno_wyuNRJmqyn80_hVKjpKBjIG7GE/edit#heading=h.e3fwche8pgr6).
+    For more information about the thinking behind this approach see [Structure and sequence of book- or course-like resources](https://docs.google.com/document/d/1CDIcyoYtg9WeWpno_wyuNRJmqyn80_hVKjpKBjIG7GE/edit#heading=h.e3fwche8pgr6).

 ## An Unordered Aggregation